sharan7898/SDLC-DOC/README.md

 **Pros of Iterative Model**

 1.Testing and debugging during smaller iteration is easy.

 2.A Parallel development can be planned.

 3.Results are obtained early and periodically.

 4.Risks are identified and resolved during iteration.

-5.Issues, challenges and risks identified from each increment can be utilized/applied to the next increment
+5.Issues, challenges and risks identified from each increment can be utilized/applied to the next increment.

 **Cons of Iterative Model**

 1.It is not suitable for smaller projects.

 2.More Resources may be required.

 3.Design can be changed again and again because of imperfect requirements.

 4.Requirement changes can cause over budget.

 5.Project completion date not confirmed because of changing requirements.

 ### Spiral Model
 The Spiral model is a combination of iterative development process model and the waterfall model with a very high significance on risk analysis.
 It implements the potential for rapid development of new versions of the software.
 Using the spiral model, the software is developed in a series of incremental releases.
 During the early iterations, the additional release may be a paper model or prototype.
 During later iterations, more and more complete versions of the engineered system are produced.